open-telemetry/opentelemetry-specification/specification/api-propagators.md

 </details>

-Propagators API consists of one main format:
+Propagators API currently consists of one format:

 - `HTTPTextFormat` is used to inject and extract a value as text into carriers that travel in-band across process boundaries.

 Deserializing must set `IsRemote` to true on the returned `SpanContext`.

+A binary format will be added in the future.

 ## HTTP Text Format